Kōrero: Football

 Auckland’s Birkenhead and Classic clubs competed in 1921 and the first interprovincial match was played in Christchurch in September that year, Canterbury beating Wellington 1-0.

-However, the 1970s saw an upsurge in women’s football.
-In Wellington, official competition for the Royal Oak Cup (a league competition) and the Kelly Cup (knockout) began in 1973.
+The 1970s saw an upsurge in women’s football.
+In Wellington, official competition for the Royal Oak Cup (a league competition) and the Kelly Cup (a knockout competition) began in 1973.
 Auckland also launched a regional league that year.
-Player numbers boomed: by 1978 Wellington’s Miramar club, for example, had enough players to field seven teams.
+Player numbers boomed: in 1978 Wellington’s Miramar club, for example, fielded seven women’s teams.

-In 2002 the tournament was succeeded by a federation-based National Women’s Soccer League.
-Over the following eight seasons this was dominated by Auckland.
+In 2002 the tournament was succeeded by a federation-based National Women’s Soccer League which was dominated by Auckland.
 In 2010 New Zealand Football decided to focus on youth development, replacing the national league with the ASB Women’s Youth League, an under-20 competition with five over-age players per squad.
+Age restrictions were removed in 2015.
+In 2023 a 10-team National League Championship was launched, with four Auckland clubs competing alongside federation teams and the Wellington Phoenix reserve team.
+The long-term goal was an entirely club-based league.

 Kupu tāpiri